Referral information

 This has included:

-• Reviewing how referrals/transfer from different places move onto our waiting list, to try and make waits more equitable: there is more information on our waiting times webpage about how transfers of care from GIDS have affected our waiting times, and how we are making changes to this process.
+Reviewing how referrals/transfer from different places move onto our waiting list, to try and make waits more equitable: there is more information on our waiting times webpage about how transfers of care from GIDS have affected our waiting times, and how we are making changes to this process.

-• Increased staff capacity: Over the past several months, we have been able to increase the number of staff working at NRGDS, which will enable us to assess and treat more people.
+Increased staff capacity: Over the past several months, we have been able to increase the number of staff working at NRGDS, which will enable us to assess and treat more people.
 This increase is due to a combination of recruiting some new staff, and several existing staff completing training which allows them to expand their role.We hope these changes will allow us to see more people, improve the service, and continue to work towards reducing waiting times.

 Future plans

 We are pleased to be in a position to start accepting referrals again, but the work to improve our waiting times has only just begun.
-We are continuing to explore different ways of working, and have discussions with NHS England, to enable us to see, assess and treat more people.
+We are continuing to explore different ways of working, and have discussions with NHS England, to enable us to see, assess and provide treatment for more people.
 These include exploring how we can best support people who are awaiting surgery while also increasing capacity to allow us to do more assessments, and reviewing training and staffing in the service.

 What are the current waiting times for new referrals?